on 5.972×10^24 kg (call/response)

 the same area is seen in the video 4,383... a detail...in 2021 and in Fauna (see below).

-4,383 is number of days between Fiona first setting foot on the land and the day Fiona had to leave her home (due to mold infected lungs), leaving Orbitas to new stewards.
+4,383 is number of days between Fiona first setting foot on the land and the day Fiona had to leave her home (due to mold infected lungs).
+Orbitas is now under new stewards

 On the south wall is Fauna